nhaskins/mudportal/README.md

   so have fun hacking on that file.

-I really need some help working on the ansi_render.js file.
+I could use some help working on the ansi_render.js file.
 Pretty much I'm hacking away on regex to try and match URL's to replace URL's with their appropriate tags.

 I have a crummy implimentaiton of inline hyperlinking working.. the problem is I have yet to figure out